luxonis/depthai-docs-website/source/pages/tutorials/getting-started-with-poe.rst

 .. image:: https://user-images.githubusercontent.com/18037362/125928421-daed2432-73fb-4c5b-843e-037c7383a871.gif

-*After connecting the PoE device, LED should start flashing.*
+*After connecting the PoE device, the Ethernet connectivity LED (shown above) should turn on and start occasionally flashing.*

 Step by step tutorial
 *********************